 Welcome to Foundation 1 (Ash Class)

-Mrs Jones and Miss Jones welcome back the F1 children and those who are new to us in the summer term.
+Mrs Jones (class teacher) and Miss Jones (teaching assistant) welcome back the F1 children and those who are new to us in the summer term.

-We are also pleased to welcome Mrs Creighton who will be our teaching assistant.
+We are also pleased to welcome Mrs Creighton (teaching assistant).

 We learn through play and practical activities both inside and outside every day with a mixture of adult-led teaching and plenty of opportunities for children to select their own learning.